RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-12-31-FOIA-year-in-review.md

 of time on New Year's Eve to go over some of the details of my year with FOIA.
 A time for reflections, things that went well and things
 I wish I'd done a bit differently.
 I hope some of these might help others working with public records requests in journalism, activism, and other realms.

-Let's start with some metric-based analysis and insights (I will only be covering details from [Muckrock](https://www.muckrock.com) data through 2019, as 97% of my requests were made through their platform):
+Let's start with some metric-based analysis and insights (I will only be covering details from [MuckRock](https://www.muckrock.com) data through 2019, as 97% of my requests were made through their platform):

-* In 2019 I made **183 total FOIA requests** from my Muckrock account
+* In 2019 I made **183 total FOIA requests** from my MuckRock account
 * **41 of 183** or **22.4% of them were completed by the respective agency**
 * **23 of the total records have not even received an acknowledgement** from the agency at hand
 * Only **11 of the total request were outright rejected**